FreddieHoy/notesApp/README.md

 - ahhh ok after restarting and re-install everything I realised I was using the wrong command.
 I was running `psql postgresql` but it's `psql postgres`

+- check what users are installed - \du (inside postgres)

+...

+Basically all the good set up notes were here - https://blog.logrocket.com/nodejs-expressjs-postgresql-crud-rest-api-example/